EXO Fire Protection Safety

 What Customers Can Expect

-Safety should improve the job, not complicate it
+Safety should make the job clearer, not harder.

-Customers should expect EXO to take access, impairments, shutdowns, occupant exposure, coordination, and documentation seriously.
-That means earlier communication, clearer site conversations, and fewer surprises once the work begins.
+Customers should expect EXO to take access, impairments, shutdowns, occupant exposure, coordination, and abnormal site conditions seriously.
+That means fewer surprises, cleaner communication, and more defensible field decisions.

-When a site condition is unsafe, restricted, inaccessible, or materially different from what was represented, we would rather address that honestly than pretend it is acceptable and create a larger problem later.
+When a site condition is unsafe, restricted, inaccessible, or materially different from what was represented, we would rather address it directly than pretend it is acceptable.

 What that looks like

-Clear communication before risky or disruptive work begins
+Clear communication before disruptive or higher-risk work begins

-Better coordination around shutdowns, access, and occupied spaces
+Better coordination around shutdowns, access, and occupied areas

 Continuous Improvement